pmcmonagle/CursedLife/README.md

 - The others I found were slightly confusing, and didn't allow custom rulesets.

 ## Known Issues
+#### Node.JS
+NCurses fails to build on Node 0.12.0 using node-gyp; there's not a lot I can do on that front.
+The best solution I've found is to use NVM and load up Node 0.10.37.

 #### Mac OSX
 NCurses output in the OSX terminal is often rendered incorrectly.
 Commands will initially appear garbled as they're typed, but should still work as expected.